Standards for Specialty Education

 The current edition of the Standards for Specialty Education was published in January 2019.
 This revision was informed by the results of a pilot quality assurance process, and a public consultation.

 Since 2019 the GDC has been quality assuring specialty training against the Standards for Specialty Education.

-Health Education England (HEE) Yorkshire and The Humber
+Health Education Yorkshire and Humber

 Royal College of Physicians and Surgeons of Glasgow